matlab-deep-learning/llms-with-matlab/examples/RetrievalAugmentedGenerationUsingChatGPTandMATLAB.md

-# Retrieval\-Augmented Generation Using ChatGPT™ and MATLAB
+# Retrieval\-Augmented Generation Using ChatGPT and MATLAB

 To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/RetrievalAugmentedGenerationUsingChatGPTandMATLAB.mlx](mlx-scripts/RetrievalAugmentedGenerationUsingChatGPTandMATLAB.mlx)